aliss/aliss.js/README.md

 }
 ```

-You can find the hierarchy of categories and category slugs via the [ALISS API](https://www.aliss.org/api/v4/categories/).
+You can find the full list of categories including slugs via the [ALISS API](https://www.aliss.org/api/v4/categories/).

 #### Examples